 Despite the fact that CBD cannot be legally sold in the U.S. as a dietary supplement, many CBD products are available.
 These include oils and capsules sold as supplements and CBC waters sold as foods.
 In February 2016, the U.S. FDA issued warning letters to eight companies selling products containing cannabidiol.
 The FDA also published the amounts of CBD, THC and other cannabis compounds it found in these products and those tested in 2015 (click here and select the year to view).
 Many products did not contain the levels of CBD they claimed.
 The FDA cautions that "Consumers should beware purchasing and using any such products."
 Most products contained very small concentrations of CBD — similar to what is normally found in hemp oil (about 0.0025% CBD) while others contained very large concentrations (25% to 35% CBD) yielding doses similar to those used in clinical trials (typically 200 mg or more per day).

 The reason why hemp oils would not be expected to contain much CBD is that hemp oil is typically made from hemp seeds (i.e., hempseed oil), which contain little CBD.
 CBD is not found within in the seed (although some may contaminate the surface); it is principally found in the flowers and, to a lesser extent, the upper leaves of the hemp plant.
 A "CBD oil" product is typically an oil, such as from hemp seed or other sources, to which a CBD extract (from hemp flowers) has been added (Mead, Epilepsy & Behavior 2017).
-[NOTE:In February 2018, ConsumerLab.com published its Review of CBD and Hemp Oils and Pills, providing tests, comparisons, and reviews of popular CBD-containing supplements, such as oils and capsules, for people and pets, and updated information about CBD.
+[NOTE:In September 2020, ConsumerLab.com published its Review of CBD and Hemp Extracts, providing tests, comparisons, and reviews of popular CBD-containing supplements, such as oils, capsules, and gummies for people and pets, as well as balms and lotions, and updated information about CBD.
 CL also tested hempseed oils as part of its review of seed oil supplements as sources of omega-3 and omega-6 fatty acids.]